 While this is 2021 and we’re all worried about cooties, I’m guessing for the most part, these trays will be made to share with immediately.

 You can provide serving tongs or even plastic food gloves if you prefer.

 Set out little appetizer plates if you have also included cookies on your cocoa bar.

 While this toppings board is a little bit elaborate, I think we all could use some extra special touches and details right now.

-Not only is this a fun idea for a cozy afternoon, you could also set a hot cocoa station up Christmas brunch, a winter birthday celebration or any other time someone needs a treat.
+Not only is this a fun idea for a cozy afternoon, it’s also a fun Christmas hot chocolate station.
+Set it up for brunch, a winter birthday celebration or any other time someone needs a treat.

-And if you wish you were enjoying a cup of hot cocoa with your friends, you could always drop off a mini version for them to enjoy.
+And if you wish you were enjoying a cup of hot cocoa with your friends but can’t make a party of it, you could always drop off a mini version for them to enjoy.